 People who buy from you once are more likely to buy from you again than people who have never bought from you.

-It’s less effort to nurture relationships with people who already know, like, and trust you than to find new people to share your art with.
+And … It’s less effort to nurture relationships with people who already know, like, and trust you than to find new people to share your art with.
+Acquiring customers, in marketing terms, is a long and costly process.

 Don’t exploit this as an opportunity to ask for anything else.
 Thank-you notes are for expressing gratitude only, not for additional sales or requests.

-In this message, suggest to your collector that you would like to stay in touch through social media, if you haven’t already connected there.
+In this email, suggest to your collector that you would like to stay in touch through social media, if you haven’t already connected there.

 Explain, too, that you send a regular email with updates about your art and ask if they would like to receive it.
 If they are added to the list, you can keep the relationship warm through your planned emails.